-Bonds A written promise to pay a sum of money (principal or face value) at a future date (maturity date) along with a periodic interest amount paid at a specified percentage of the principal (interest rate).
-Bonds are typically used to finance long-term capital improvements.
-Debt service payments are made to repay the bond holders.
-Budget A plan of financial operation, embodying an estimate of proposed expenditures for a given period (typically a fiscal year) and the proposed means of financing them (revenue estimates).
+Bonds A written promise to pay a sum of money (principal

+Budget A plan of financial operation, embodying an

+estimate of proposed expenditures for a given period (typically a fiscal year) and the proposed means of financing them (revenue estimates).

 Capacity Fee Also called CFCC, this is a charge paid at the time of connection to compensate Delta Diablo for capital facilities that provide wastewater treatment (i.e., interceptors, primary and secondary treatment facilities) to new connections.
 A fee charged when new or additional Equivalents Residential Unit (ERU) connect to the sewer to contribute their fair share of service and facility costs.

-Capital Assets Land, improvements to land, easements, furniture & fixtures, buildings, building improvements, vehicles, machinery, equipment, infrastructure, and all other tangible or intangible assets that are used in operations and that have initial useful lives extending beyond a single reporting period.
-Capital Budget A financial plan for providing the purchase, construction, or rehabilitation of fixed assets such as equipment, facilities, and systems.
-The capital budget is usually enacted as a part of the complete annual budget, which includes both operating and capital outlays.
-The capital budget should be based on a longer-term capital improvement program (CIP).
-Capital Expenditures Expenditures related to the purchase or construction of furniture & fixtures, buildings, machinery and equipment, building structures, that have a useful life greater than one year and a cost greater than \$5,000.
+Capital Assets Land, improvements to land, easements, furniture

+& fixtures, buildings, building improvements, vehicles, machinery, equipment, infrastructure, and all other tangible or intangible assets that are used in operations and that have initial useful lives extending beyond a single reporting period.
+A financial plan for providing the purchase, construction of furniture & fixtures, buildings, machinery and equipment, building structures, that have a useful life greater than one year and a cost greater than \$5,000.
 All costs associated with purchase or construction should be considered, including ancillary charges, professional fees, and legal costs directly attributable to asset acquisition.
-Capital Improvement Program (CIP) A plan for capital expenditures to be incurred each year over a fixed period of several future years setting forth each capital project, identifying the expected beginning and ending date for each project, the amount to be expended in each year, and the method of financing those expenditures.
+A plan for capital expenditures to be incurred each year over a fixed period of several future years setting forth each capital project, identifying the expected beginning and ending date for each project, the amount to be expended in each year, and the method of financing those expenditures.